Top of the pageActionset

 - Discussing substance use with your teen.

-- Getting the right treatment if your teen has an alcohol or drug use problem.
+- Getting the right treatment if your teen has a substance use disorder.

-How to recognize and deal with teen substance misuse
+How to recognize and deal with teen substance use

 Try the following techniques.

 If you think your teen may be using substances, look for warning signs.
 They include:

 - Signs that suggest substance use.
 Watch for a decline in personal appearance.
 And look for other evidence of substance use, such as discarded chemical-soaked rags or drug paraphernalia.